microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that can be called to select the voice for a specific activity.
+This hook will return a function that can be called to select the voice for a specific activity.

 To modify this value, change the value in the style options prop passed to Web Chat.